Find Office Space for Rent in Charlotte NC

 Office Space | Charlotte, NC Lease Data & Trends

-The presence of Class A and Class B assets in Charlotte is nearly equal, with the city-wide average asking price for Class A hovering just above $28.00 per square foot compared to the Class B average of $21.34 per square foot.
+Charlotte office space inventory is 2/3 Class A assets, with the city-wide average asking rent for these spaces hovering just above $30 per square foot compared to the Class B average of $21 per square foot.
 The market price for Uptown Charlotte office space trends a few dollars above these averages.
-Rents have risen steadily over the last few years and are expected to keep going up, with Class A office space in Uptown expected to soon jump above $40.00 per square foot, making now an excellent time to sign your first lease for Charlotte office space.
+Rents have risen steadily over the last few years and are expected to keep going up, with Class A office space in Uptown expected to soon jump above $40 per square foot, making now an excellent time to a longer-term lease to protect against future volatility and price jumps.

 More than 3 million square feet of inventory, the vast majority of which is Class A, is currently under construction throughout the Charlotte metropolitan area.
 Half of the new construction is located in Charlotte’s suburban neighborhoods, and suburban vacancy rates are projected to drop as demand for up-and-coming neighborhoods increases.
 Mixed-use developments like The RailYard and The Refinery are both scheduled to be completed before 2020, further transforming the city into an urban mecca and continuing to attract millennial professionals to the area.